-Our highly qualified staff, along with our small class sizes, ensures personalized attention for each student.
-Please enjoy the bio’s of our faculty below:
+Our highly qualified staff, along with our small class sizes, ensure personalized attention for each student.
+Please enjoy the bios of our faculty below:

-Ginny Lovick is the principal of The Victoria School for Ideal Education.
-Prior to working at VSIE, she worked in the BC public school system as a special education teacher, a librarian and a grade 2 teacher.
-In 1988, she was one of a group of parents and teachers who founded The Victoria School for Ideal Education to provide Consciousness Based Education for their own children and has been working at the school as a teacher and administrator since then.
+Ginny Lovick is the Principal of The Victoria School for Ideal Education.
+Prior to working at VSIE, she worked in the BC public school system as a librarian and teacher.
+In 1988, she was one of a group of parents and teachers who founded The Victoria School for Ideal Education to provide Consciousness-Based Education for their own children and has been working at the school as a teacher and administrator since then.

 She has seen the long term benefits of having meditation as part of the school program in her own children who are now in their early thirties and continue to find TM a very helpful and important tool for being happy and successful.
-She is passionate about giving children the opportunity to play and learn in natural environments and has been conducting weekly Outdoor Education field trips to local mountains, beaches and forests for the past three years.
+She is passionate about giving children the opportunity to play and learn in natural environments and regular Outdoor Education field trips to local mountains, beaches have become a popular and important part of the VSIE curriculum.

 She says, “The VSIE teaching team is very cohesive, competent and professional.
 I am proud to be a part of it and love coming to this wonderful school every day.”

 Natalie is the Vice-Principal and Learning Assistant teacher for V.S.I.E.
 Previously she has worked in private schools, school districts and a daycare, working with students of all ages.
 She has found that real life samples and examples are the best teaching tools, and she appreciates the amount of nature we embed in the curriculum at our school.
 She truly believes that every student can learn and be successful, but their roads to academic success often look very different.
 She has high academic standards, compassion, flexibility and a pure enjoyment of teaching.
 With all of these strengths she is able to understand each student’s unique needs and assist them to flourish and grow.